Read Time: 4 min (est)

 Georgia Senator Joshua McKoon has proposed a state constitutional amendment to require that all government business be conducted in English and it makes no good sense.
-As one who has one foot in Alabama and one foot in Georgia, this moronic initiative bothered me when I first heard of it, but it has really stuck in my craw and I must now speak out.
+As a citizen with one foot still in Georgia (and the other foot looking for better soil to trod), this moronic initiative bothered me when I first heard of it, but it has really stuck in my craw and I must now speak out.

 For starters, Atlanta is among the most international of cities in the nation.
 Atlanta has the busiest airport in the nation and it is home to numerous diplomatic consulates.
 A considerable portion of the state’s economy owes to agriculture which necessarily requires migrant labor.
 Some of that labor has legal status; most does not.
 What message does an English-only mandate send?
 What impact will that message have on Georgia’s economic prosperity?
 And how much will it cost taxpayers to enforce the mandate?